dpizar/SOEN363S_PHASE2/README.md

 1. Download the dataset

-2. Run the parser (parser.java) to clean up the dataset file
+2. Run the parser (Converter.java) to clean up the dataset file

 3. Set up Cassandra